tigitz/php-spellchecker/docs/content/05_Text_Sources/10_Create_Custom.md

-# Create your custom spellchecker
+10_Create_Custom.md# Create your custom Spellchecker TODO
-TODO

 Meanwhile, check the current implementations in `PhpSpellcheck\Spellchecker` to